urda/website/_posts/2010-10-05-csharp-preprocessor-directives.md

 }
 </pre>

 The **#line** directive is more strange than the other preprocessor directives.
-Specifically, #line allows you to modify the compiler&#8217;s line number and optionally change the file name that is used for warning and error outputs.The syntax is as follows:
+Specifically, #line allows you to modify the compiler's line number and optionally change the file name that is used for warning and error outputs.The syntax is as follows:

 <pre class="brush: plain; title: ; notranslate" title="">#line [ number ["file_name"] | hidden | default ]
 </pre>